 The limiter is powerful and not subtle.
 At a high threshold setting, it does an excellent job of squashing down any big peaks, without disturbing your tone when the threshold is not crossed; though during the squashing, the high end can get a bit muffled or "darkened".
 Aside from that there is no loss of highs or lows.
 At lower threshold settings it squashes the daylights out of your signal, with obvious "pumping and breathing", and much darkening of the tone.
 However this is a very cool effect, and it can add a funky motion to your action, as well as allowing you to really pummel the listener.
 The attack is fast, but you may hear a "tic" at the beginning of each note, as it takes a few microseconds for the limiter to clamp down on the initial spike.
 Adding more make-up gain does raise the noise floor, but it's not too bad; and at higher thresholds, there's not much noise at all.

 The gate and expander are among the best I've ever used.
 The attack is natural enough, the release is adjustable and smooth, and the dynamic range of the process is widely adjustable--a feature that is absolutely mandatory for the best gating or expansion results.
-The range controls allows you to set it up to subtly adjust the noise floor between notes, rather than hard-chopping on and off like most other gates.
+The range of control allows you to set it up to subtly adjust the noise floor between notes, rather than hard-chopping on and off like most other gates.
 Or it can chop hard if you want it to.
 De-essing is achieved with a setting of the expander that only reacts to high frequencies, which is again subtle but very useful.
 The processor can also be triggered from an external source, for side-chain effects.

 The controls include threshold, release, three mode/detector switches, range, and output.
 Each of these controls works differently than what you'll find on most other comp/limiters, so I'll have to explain them.
 The threshold control has an automatic make-up gain connected, so lowering the threshold automatically adds more gain, and raising it lowers the make-up gain.
 The output control is not a standard "volume knob"; instead it sets the maximum level of the make-up gain.
 In this way, once you have found the output level that best matches the rest of your system, you can adjust the threshold all you want without having to adjust the output again.
 For line-level use, an output setting between 0 and 5 is appropriate; if you get any clipping, turn that knob down just a bit.
 The release time control is more normal.